20 Types of Journals to Keep

 2. The Dream Journal

 A great way to prevent your dream from disappearing into oblivion is journaling.
-If you keep your dream journal by the bed and write down your dream the moment you open your eyes, it’s much more likely that you’ll retain more details.
+With Night Notes, for example.
+Keep your dream journal by the bed and write down your dream the moment you open your eyes.
+This way, it’s much more likely that you’ll retain more details.
 Also, after a certain period of writing down those dreams, you may notice how your overall dream memory enhances.

 Dream Journaling Benefits

-Another cool thing to do is writing down your impressions after visiting museums, exhibitions, concerts, theatre plays, and other art shows.
-You can also clip a ticket or a photo to a page, to make it more interesting.
-Fun, right?
+Another inspiring thing to do is to document and write down your impressions after visiting museums, exhibitions, concerts, theatre plays, movies, and other art shows.
+You can also clip a ticket or a photo to a page, to make it more interesting and sentimental.

-We also should mention that people suffering from psychotic illnesses can benefit from releasing their creativity and keeping an art journal immensely, as it helps them achieve a sense of freedom, see different perspectives, express their thoughts and emotions through drawing (when it’s hard to do with words), and much more.
+We also should mention that people suffering from psychotic illnesses can benefit from releasing their creativity and keeping an art journal, as it helps them achieve a sense of freedom, see different perspectives, express their thoughts and emotions through drawing (when it’s hard to do with words), and much more.
+Apart from that, creativity can help with procrastination.

-Among all the types of journals on this list, this one is one of our personal favorites!
+Among all the types of journals on this list, this one is one of our personal favorites.
+That's why we collaborated with Chelsea Kaui to combine mindfulness and creativity into one self-growth tool, The Notes to Mindfulness Journal.
+But a blank notebook will work, too.

 Art Journal Benefits